How to Legally Change Your Name in California: a Complete Guide (2024)

 - Request to update your name on all accounts, checks, debit/credit cards, and any associated documents.
 Ask the bank to keep your old name on record in case you get any checks or transfers in your old name.

-- Provide your HR department with your updated Social Security card and certified copy of your court order to update payroll records, retirement accounts, and any employee benefits.
+- Provide your employer/HR department with your updated Social Security card and certified copy of your court order to update payroll records, retirement accounts, and any employee benefits.
 Ask that your checks be made payable to your new name from now on.

 - If you’re a student or have school-age children whose names have changed, provide the school administration with the certified court order to update registration records, transcripts, and ID cards.